 Keenan Drake received his B.A. in anthropology from the University of Alabama at Tuscaloosa.
 Keenan has over two years of CRM experience in all levels of archaeological field work across the southeastern United States while working with TVAR.
 Keenan spends his summers in Greece on the Mochlos Archaeological Project and his primary interest is prehistoric Aegean civilizations.

-Jonah Vitollo has over three and a half years of CRM experience.
+Jonah Vitollo has over four years of CRM experience.
 He has worked on all levels of archaeological field work, including cave mapping and shoreline investigations, throughout the southeastern United States.
-Jonah’s interests include prehistory of the southeast and historical archaeology
+Jonah’s interests include prehistory of the southeast and historical archaeology.

 Kassandra Ayala, B.A. | Field Technician II